icco/pseudoweb/_drafts/2010-03-15-sinatra-heroku-and-you.md

 is really easy to learn.
 I read through the [readme][2] and started coding.

 The readme is misleading.
-One thing it does not mention is that all of its code is for Sinatra >= 1.0, which the ruby gem does not install by default.
+One thing it does not mention is that all of its code is for Sinatra >= 1.0, which, until recently, the ruby gem did not install by default.
 Also, since I had planned on deploying this to Heroku, I needed to figure out how to get Heroku using the correct version of Sinatra (Heroku, by default, uses 0.9.4).

-To install the correct version of Sinatra, instead of running the gem install, you need to run the following:
+To install the correct version of Sinatra on your local machine is quite easy now that 1.0 has been released, but if for some reason you are trying to get the delopment build instead of the stable build, you can add `--pre` to the gem
+install:

 {% highlight %}
     gem install --pre sinatra
 {% endhighlight %}

-The main two things that 1.0.b support adds (the version this command should install as of today), is support for [less][3] and [erubis][4].
+The main two things that 1.0 support adds, is support for [less][3] and [erubis][4].

-Describe less
+## Less

+My friend [Reed][5] introduced me to [less][3] a little while ago.

 Describe erubis